IshankMittal/cp-debugger-engine/README.md

 ## CLI Mode

-The project also includes a command-line interface for direct terminal usage.
+The project also includes a command-line interface for direct terminal usage. (run this on editor terminal)

 Example: